stephan1373/eNMS/docs/source/automation/workflow_more_features.md

 ## Connection Cache

 When using netconf, netmiko, napalm, and scrapli services in a workflow, eNMS will cache and reuse the connection automatically.
+The number of open connections for each library is displayed in the workflow builder as the workflow progresses.

+A connection threshold can be defined in the automation.json file to limit the number of concurrent connections.
+It is configured with the following parameters:

+- `enforce_threshold`: Activates the threshold mechanism (default: `false`)
+- `threshold`: Maximum number of connections (default: `100`)
+- `log_level`: Log level of the warning (default: `warning`)
+- `raise_exception`: Prevents new connections from being created when the threshold is reached

 In the Step2 `Connection Parameters` section of a service, there are some properties to change this behavior :

 - `Start New Connection`: **before the service runs**, the current